Holman rule: 20th century

 The rule was restored in 1911.
 This iteration of the Holman rule was part of Rule XXI, Clause 2 of the Rules of the House of Representatives, and stated that an amendment to an appropriations bill is allowed if it, "being germane to the subject matter of the bill, shall retrench expenditures by the reduction of the number and salary of the officers of the United States, by the reduction of the compensation of any person paid out of the Treasury of the United States, or by the reduction of amounts of money covered by the bill".
 Its text did not change before it was rescinded.

 During this time it was used for targeted cuts to, and caps on, the number and salary of federal employees, though its use was rare in modern times.
 The rule was used to eliminate 29 customs positions in 1932 and another eight in 1939, to allow a provision reducing the number of naval officers in 1938, and to allow a 1952 amendment disallowing the filling of vacancies in independent agencies until the agency's workforce had been reduced by 10%.

-It was removed in 1983 due to objections from Speaker of the House Tip O'Neill.
+It was removed in 1983 due to objections from Speaker of the House Tip O'Neill, by removing the language allowing amendments to reduce the number or salaries of employees, and restricting the circumstances in which it could be used.